AniketGodambe/fl_chart_app/README.md

 A new Flutter project.

-## FlutterGraph - Visualize Array of Arrays with fl_chart
+## FlutterGraphApp - Visualize Array of Arrays with fl_chart for graph.

 ## Description:
 FlutterGraph is an innovative Flutter app designed to empower users in visualizing complex data sets using the versatile fl_chart library.
 With FlutterGraph, you can effortlessly plot and explore arrays of arrays on interactive graphs, enabling a comprehensive analysis of your data patterns.